Deploy a static website

 Step 3: Access the application

-• Instance Source: Select Create Instance.
+• Instance Source: Select Create an instance.

 • Network Type: Select Public Network.